Rednal: History

 Major housing development in Rednal did not begin until after the war, with the construction of the Rednal Hall council estate, where over 600 houses added.

 Governance

-Historical

 During the medieval period Rednal formed part of the yields of nearby Kings Norton.

-Westminster

-For elections to the House of Commons, Rednal forms part of the Birmingham Northfield constituency.
+For elections to the House of Commons, Rednal forms part of the Birmingham Northfield constituency, which is represented by Labour MP Laurence Turner.

-Birmingham City Council

-Rednal is part of Rubery and Rednal Ward and is represented on Birmingham City Council by Adrian Delaney of the Conservative party.
+Rednal is part of Rubery and Rednal Ward, and as of 2026 is represented on Birmingham City Council by Rebecca Waters of Reform UK.